DrackXull/Guild/README.md

 “Play 10 Guild Runs”

-“Earn 50 GF this week”
+“Earn 50 HP this week”

 Each bounty has: